• Home

 Leaf vacuum system in the Cyclone Rake.

-Speaking of totally overloading the capacity of your Cyclone Rake bag, you’ll be thrilled to know that it’s still super easy to unload, even when at max.
-We have plenty of vacant property on which to dump chopped leaves, but I know other people use them as perennial ground cover and still others would deposit the collected leaves into a pile and bag them for trash collection.
-Any way you spill them, it’s a simple process of disconnecting the clips and velcro from the back of the bag (all of the overlapping panels pull out of the way and connect to the sides of the bag).
-You then unhook the chute from the top, and raise the bag up to dump out the debris.
+So, any way you spill them, emptying the Cyclone Rake when it’s full is a simple process of disconnecting the clips and velcro from the back of the bag.
+All of the overlapping panels pull out of the way and connect to the sides of the bag.
+Then, unhook the chute from the top, and raise the bag up to dump out the debris.
 You celebrate a little, because you collected all of those leaves in like, 20 minutes!
 Do you know how much I can rake in 20 minutes?
+Like, nothing.

 From there, you can leave the bag tipped upright, pull forward a bit to make sure the bag has cleared completely, and then close it right back up and continue collecting leaves.

-If anyone’s in the market and has any questions, feel free to ask more about our experience with the product.
-The product has great warranties, and there seem to always be good discounts available for purchase (and no, it’s not too late in the season because Cyclone Rake can ship it to you in just a few days too).
+The product has great warranties, and there seem to always be good discounts available for purchase (and no, it’s not too late in the season because Cyclone Rake can ship it to you in just a few days).
 Happy Fall!

 Share